docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 **Description**

 When true, the frame rate of nested compositions is preserved in the current composition.
-Corresponds to the value of the “Preserve frame rate when nested or in render queue” option in the Advanced tab of the Composition Settings dialog box.
+Corresponds to the value of the "Preserve frame rate when nested or in render queue" option in the Advanced tab of the Composition Settings dialog box.

 **Type**